rickhodder/Notch/README.md

 # Notch
 Using simple tab-indented (notched) text to represent the hierarchical design of a system in a technology-agnostic format that can be parsed into a queryable hierarchy of Composites that can be used to generate artifacts like documentation and diagrams, and technology-specific artifacts like code, databases, etc.

-For Example, considering the following Notch:
+For Example, consider the following Notch (tabs shown below using bulleted items) :

 Server
   * API
-    * US  PS
+    * USPS
       * Methods
         * GetAddressInformationByPostalCode
         * GetForecastByState